EasyPost/easy-ui/.changeset/tidy-pans-lick.md

 "@easypost/easy-ui": patch
 ---

-fix(Card): card area should behave rules of parent layout
+fix(Card): Card area behavior should follow the rules of their parent layout